Howland and Baker Islands

-Howland Island and Baker Island are two uninhabited U.S. atolls in the Equatorial Pacific that are located close to one another.
-Both islands are wildlife refuges, the larger of which is Howland Island.
+Howland Island and Baker Island are two reserved U.S. atolls in the Equatorial Pacific that are located close to one another.
+Both islands are strict wildlife refuges, the larger of which is Howland Island.
 They are both part of the larger political territory of the United States Minor Outlying Islands and they are also both part of the larger geographic grouping of the Phoenix Islands.
 Each is a National Wildlife Refuge managed by a division of Interior, the U.S. Fish and Wildlife Service.
-On January 6, 2009, U.S. President George W. Bush included both islands to the Pacific Remote Islands Marine National Monument.
+On January 6, 2009, U.S. President George W. Bush included both islands in the Pacific Islands Heritage Marine National Monument.

 The Howland-Baker exclusive economic zone (EEZ) is a 400 nautical-mile diameter area protected by the U.S. Coast Guard.
 The Howland-Baker EEZ has 425,700 km2; by comparison, California has 423,970 km2.

-Howland Island was the area that Amelia Earhart was trying to reach in 1937 when she disappeared.
+Howland Island was the area that Amelia Earhart and Fred Noonan were trying to reach in 1937 when they disappeared.
 The islands are the only land masses in the world associated with UTC−12:00, which is the last area on Earth for deadlines with a date to pass.

-EEZ History
+EEZ history

 The 1976 Magnuson–Stevens Fishery Conservation and Management Act provided for the U.S. EEZs, which were further established by the Presidential Proclamation of 1983.
 The Treaty of Tarawa, signed in September 1979, came into force in September 1983, and created the international boundary of the EEZ between Baker Island and McKean Island.
 Article 4 specifically states, "The two Governments recognize the interest of their peoples in close cooperation for their mutual benefit in economic development relating to fisheries off their coasts."
 Since 2008, the Kiribati side of this boundary has been a marine protected area, the Phoenix Islands Protected Area.

 Land area and territorial claim

-The islands combined are 855 acre of uninhabited land.
+The islands combined are 855 acre of strict nature reserve.
 Howland and Baker are separated by 37 nmi.
 Were Howland and Baker separate EEZs, the 200 nautical mile EEZ radius for either of the two islands would overlap with 80% of the EEZ for the other island.
 As a combined area, this EEZ is 4% of the total U.S. coastline (425,000 km2 out of 11,300,000 km2), larger than that of South Korea or Cuba.

 The Pacific Remote Islands Marine National Monument extends out 50 nmi from each island.

 As per the 2009 presidential proclamation, the National Wildlife Refuge extends out 12 nmi from each island.